JoshAmpofo/monty/README.md

-# :stacks LIFO FIFO stacking and Queueing in C
+# 📥 LIFO FIFO stacking and Queueing in C

 This repo represents the group project on **monty bytecodes** demonstrating stacking and queueing in C. This was a part of the modules in the ALX SE program.